edashnr/budget_tracker/README.md

-# 💰Wallet Control - A Simple and User-Friendly Budget Management Application
+# 💰Wallet Control - A Simple Budget Management Application

 Wallet Control is a responsive web application developed using React JS, Material UI, and hooks.